Design of Geometric Molecular Bonds: Open Questions

 \item Instead of modeling the macrobond as a discrete set of points, model it as a subset $M \subset \R^2$ of the plane.
-A similar setting was considered by Gopinath, Kirkpatrick, Rothemund, and Thachuk~\cite{gopinath2016progressive}, who considered the following problem motivated by experimental problems in nanoscale self-assembly: Design a \emph{shape} $S$ (a bounded, connected subset of $\R^2$) and a ``target'' shape $T$ (possibly $T=M$ but not necessarily), such that, starting from any initial placement (translation) of $S$ having with non-zero overlap with $T$, there is a continuous rigid motion taking $S$ to a unique placement that maximizes the area of overlap between $S$ and $T$, such that the motion has a monotonically increasing overlap (i.e., there is no local maximum or plateau of suboptimal overlap in which $S$ can get ``stuck'').
+A similar setting was considered by Gopinath, Kirkpatrick, Rothemund, and Thachuk~\cite{gopinath2016progressive}, who studied the following problem motivated by DNA origami experiments: Design a \emph{shape} $S$ (a bounded, connected subset of $\R^2$) and a ``target'' shape $T$ (possibly $T=S$ but not necessarily), such that, starting from any initial placement (translation and rotation) of $S$ having with non-zero overlap with $T$, there is a continuous rigid motion taking $S$ to a \emph{unique} placement that (globally) maximizes the area of overlap between $S$ and $T$, such that the motion has a monotonically increasing overlap (i.e., there is no local maximum or plateau of suboptimal overlap in which $S$ can get ``stuck'').
 An interesting open problem is to find several (or even \emph{two}) shape-target pairs that have this property, but that also have low cross-correlation.
 (In this setting auto-correlation is not a concern, since the lack of local maxima or plateaus implies that misaligned translations between a shape and its own target will correct themselves by re-alignment.)

 \end{enumerate}